 Q: How can I apply to the University of Maryland (UMD)?

-Students applying for freshman admission to the Spring or Fall 2018 semester will use the application provided by the Coalition for Access, Affordability, and Success.
+Students applying for freshman admission to the spring or fall semester will use the application provided by The Coalition for Access, Affordability, and Success.

 Yes.
-As in years past, UMD will only offer one application.
-Beginning with the 2017-18 admissions cycle, UMD will use the application offered through The Coalition for Access, Affordability, and Success.
+As in years past, we only offer one application.
+UMD uses the application offered through The Coalition for Access, Affordability, and Success.
 We do not offer or accept paper applications.

 No. The Locker is a private space for students to invite their high school counselors, teachers and mentors to review documents prior to submitting these items as part of their application.
 UMD admissions staff do not have access to your Locker and will not review application materials prior to their submission.